 And while certainly this is true for science, it’s also true for documents written in other professions.
 To put it simply: if the idea isn’t conveyed so that it’s understood by the target audience, the idea doesn’t exist.
 And lest we believe that readers are to blame when they don’t understand a written document, Stearns puts that idea to rest: “If [as the reader] you do not understand something, don't feel bad — it's not your fault, it's the author's.
 He didn't write clearly enough.”

-Improved quality — of writing and thought
+Improved quality — of critical thinking and professional writing

 As George Gopen and Judith Swan note in American Scientist , “Science is often hard to read ... [yet] complexity of thought need not lead to impenetrability of expression.
 Improving the quality of writing actually improves the quality of thought.”